A Mission Statement

 The old St George’s

 There has been Anglican Worship in Berlin since at least 1830.
 Initially in the historic centre - Mitte - of the city and from 1855 in the gatehouse of Monbijou Palace on Oranienburgerstasse, which was destroyed during the Second World War.
 This 'English Chapel' was soon found to be too small for the new German Capital City, and so under the patronage of the English born Crown Princess Victoria, the first St George`s Anglican Church was built in 1885 in the grounds of the Monbijou Palace.
-It had royal patronage; Queen Victoria visited in 1888, King George V in 1913, and it was the only Anglican Church in Germany allowed to remain open during the First World War, because Kaiser Wilhelm II was its Patron.
+It had royal patronage; Queen Victoria visited in 1888, King Edward VII in 1909, King George V in 1913, and it was the only Anglican Church in Germany allowed to remain open during the First World War, because Kaiser Wilhelm II was its Patron.

 In the hardship of the 1920’s and 1930’s, St George’s struggled to stay open, ministering to a large British-born artisan population (mainly women who had married and settled in Berlin) as well as American, German, Indian, Chinese, Finnish and Russian Christians.
 It was closed at the outbreak of the Second World War, and was hit by allied bombing in 1943 and 1944.
 The remains of the Church, being in East Berlin, were pulled down by the German Democratic Republic (GDR).